What are the different kinds of data models?

 Types of data models :

-In record‐based models, the database is organized in fixed‐format records of several types.
+In record‐based models, it organized the database in fixed‐format records of several types.
 A fixed number of fields, or attributes, are defined in each record type, and each field is usually of a fixed length.

 1. Relational data model